 - Mid-March to late June (14 weeks, including 1 week annual leave)

-Our links with services for people who have autism in Croatia provides the opportunity for a two week placement to experience learning disabilities nursing outside the UK.
-We also offer 12-week placement options in Finland and Norway through the ERASMUS scheme.
+Our links with services for people with autism in Croatia mean you can go on a two-week placement there, to experience learning disabilities nursing outside the UK.
+We also offer 12-week placements in Finland and Norway through the Erasmus scheme.